Tell Me About a Time You Were On a Team Project That Failed

 - Give me an example of a time when

 Job interview questions about failures are often asked in behavioral job interviews.
 The interviewer is interested in how you react when you face failure.
-Is this something that gives you extra motivation for next projects with renewed enthusiasm and energy?
+Is this something that gives you extra motivation for the next projects with renewed enthusiasm and energy?
 Or does failure hurt your ego, and do you decide to take a different approach in the future?
 All this information is used by the interviewer to gain more understanding of your personality.

 - Try to be as specific as you possibly can.